 If you maintain more than one contact group, click the box for Selected Groups and choose a specific group.
 Otherwise, keep the selection set to All Contacts.
 Click the Apply or Sync button at the bottom to synchronize your contacts (Figure C).

 iCloud for Windows synchronization

-After you open the iCloud app, the steps are the same for both versions.
-Sign in with your Apple ID and password.
-At the iCloud window, check the box for Mail, Contacts, and Calendars with Outlook.
+After you open the iCloud app, sign in with your Apple ID and password.
+At the iCloud window, check the box for Contacts and Calendars with Outlook.
 Click Apply (Figure E).

-Open Outlook and click the Calendars icon.
+Open Outlook and click the Contacts icon.
 You’ll now find a contact list for iCloud that will remain in sync between Outlook and your iPhone (Figure G).

-Finally, if you can’t or don’t want to use any of the above methods to sync your contacts, one other option is to use a third-party product.
-One such product is Sync2 Cloud from 4Team, which costs $49.95 for a single license.
+If you can’t or don’t want to use any of the above methods to sync your contacts, one other option is to use a third-party program.
+One such product is Sync2 Cloud from 4Team, which normally costs $49.95 for a single license.
 With this utility, you can sync your contacts among iOS/iPadOS, Exchange, iCloud, Google and other cloud-based services (Figure H).